Pierre Gibault: Frontier Missionary

-The Patriot Priest
+The Patriot priest

-Father Gibault was in Kaskaskia in 1778 when George Rogers Clark arrived.
-According to Clark, Fr.
-Gibault stated that he supported the Americans, but was concerned for his Catholic congregation.
+Gibault was in Kaskaskia in 1778 when George Rogers Clark arrived.
+According to Clark, Gibault stated that he supported the Americans, but was concerned for his Catholic congregation.
 Clark assured him that by the laws of Virginia, they would be free to worship as they wished.
 Clark also informed Gibault of the newly signed treaty between the United States and France.

 Gibault convinced the Canadian residents under his care to support the Americans.
 He further convinced the residents to recognize American continental paper money.
 Gibault often exchanged Spanish milled dollars for an equal amount of continental promissary notes, and by 1783 estimated that this cost him 7,800 livres.
-Father Gibault, together with Spanish trader Francis Vigo, is considered to have funded most of the Illinois campaign.
+Gibault, together with Spanish trader Francis Vigo, is considered to have funded most of the Illinois campaign.

-Clark told Fr.
-Gibault of his plans to take Vincennes, but Gibault stated that he could do this without troops.
-Fr.
-Gibault and Dr. Jean-Baptiste Laffont (surname variations include LaFond, LaFont) left Kaskaskia on 14 July 1778 and converted an overwhelming majority of Vincennes residents to the American cause.
+Clark told Gibault of his plans to take Vincennes, but Gibault stated that he could do this without troops.
+Gibault and Jean-Baptiste Laffont (surname variations include LaFond, LaFont) left Kaskaskia on 14 July 1778 and converted an overwhelming majority of Vincennes residents to the American cause.
 The population raised a new American flag at the abandoned Fort Sackville, wrapping the British flag around a stone and discarding it into the Wabash River.
 Gibault returned to Kaskaskia and reported the news to Clark.

 When Lt-Governor Henry Hamilton retook Fort Sackville and Captain Leonard Helm, Gibault found himself confined to Vincennes.
 Hamilton then captured Francis Vigo, a Spanish citizen and therefore a non-combatant.
-Father Gibault conducted Sunday mass, then led his entire congregation to Fort Sackville, where he informed Hamilton that all supplies would be denied to the garrison until Vigo was released.
+Gibault conducted Sunday mass, then led his entire congregation to Fort Sackville, where he informed Hamilton that all supplies would be denied to the garrison until Vigo was released.
 Vigo was released, and informed Clark of the capture of Vincennes.
 Gibault soon returned to Kaskaskia, and blessed a force of Canadians and Virginians led by Clark to re-capture Vincennes in February 1779.

 For his services to the Americans, Gibault was viewed disfavorably by his fellow clergy, who had remained loyal to the British government.
-Father Gibault actually requested a move to Quebec in 1788, but was denied by the Bishop due to a disadvantageous opinion that the government had formed of him.
+Gibault actually requested a move to Quebec in 1788, but was denied by the Bishop due to a disadvantageous opinion that the government had formed of him.

-In a letter from Cahokia dated 1 May 1790, Father Gibault detailed his services and the debts owed him to Arthur St. Clair.
+In a letter from Cahokia dated 1 May 1790, Gibault detailed his services and the debts owed him to Arthur St. Clair.
 He asked, as a "concession," that the United States would legally grant some land in Kaskaskia- which had traditionally been used by priests- to him and his successors.
 The request was forwarded on and granted by President George Washington, but the newly appointed American Bishop objected.

-Without land or compensation, Father Gibault moved to New Madrid, Missouri, pastoring the parish of Saint-Isidore until his death on 16 August 1802.
+Without land or compensation, Gibault moved to New Madrid, Missouri, pastoring the parish of Saint-Isidore until his death on 16 August 1802.
 His body was sent to Canada, but his grave is unmarked.